TheBeachLab/myComputing/README.md

 # My Computing

-This is how I do my full-time Linux computing now:
+This is how I do my full-time BSD/Linux computing now:

+## For Linux

 - [Arch Linux](doc/arch.md)
 - [Awesome CLI](doc/cli.md)